FANUC Inline Measurement Program

 • The Mech-MSR solution and project are open in Mech-MSR.

-• Prepare the robot side:
+• Prepare the robot:

 • The operations in Set up Standard Interface Communication with FANUC have been completed.

-• The operations in FANUC automatic calibration have been completed.
+• The operations in FANUC Automatic Calibration have been completed.

 • The measurement positions have been taught.